mawenlong2016/CAFU/tutorial/User_manual.md

 - **Protein-level Evidence**

   In this function, coding potential evidence of transcripts is fistly evaluated using CPC2 (Kang *et al*., 2017).
-Then for coding transcripts, Pfam (Finn *et al*., 2014) will be used to identify the protein families.
+Then for coding transcripts, Pfam (Finn *et al*., 2014) will be used to identify putative domains of corresponding protein.

   Here, we use the file ```/your directory/CAFU/test_data/others/assembled_transcript.fasta``` to execute this function (see figure below).

-  For testing CAFU, we suggest users run this function using **Unmapped_reads_de_novo_assembled_transcripts** generated from the function **Assemble Unmapped Reads**.
+  **Note:** For testing CAFU, we suggest users running this function using **Unmapped_reads_de_novo_assembled_transcripts** generated from the function **Assemble Unmapped Reads** to reduce test time.

   ![assembled transcripts](https://github.com/cma2015/CAFU/blob/master/CAFU_images/Picture3.png)